 Because the details of our blood is always changing — especially after a few months of changing your nutrient habits for the better — sending in multiple samples of bloodwork overtime is definitely necessary.

-This test is optional, but it’s recommended that you take it for the most accurate results.
+This blood test is optional, and can either be ordered from Rootine and completed in your home or you can upload results from a recent blood test.
+It’s recommended that you take it for the most accurate results.

 What’s in Rootine Vitamins?